pluralsh/documentation/pages/how-to/set-up/scm-connection.md

 ---
 title: Integrate with your Source Control Provider
-description: Set Up a SCM Connection in Plural to integrate with Github, GitLab, or BitBucket
+description: Setting up an SCM Connection in Plural to integrate with Github, GitLab, or BitBucket
 ---

 # Overview